BjornL1/to_the_list_gd2/README.md

 **View items in a list**

 1. For a user owning the list:
-   - Click on the list title.
+   - Click on the View Items button (or list title).
 This action will display all items directly under the list.
-To hide the items, simply click on the list title again.
+To hide the items, simply click on the View Items button again.
 2. For a user owning the list:
    - Click on the "Edit" button for the list.
 This will direct the user to a page with various edit options.
-   - On the edit options page, locate and click the "Items" button.
+   - On the edit options page, locate and click the "Show Items" button.
 This action will display the items on a separate page.
    - To return to the previous pages, simply use the browser's back button.
-3. For a user viewing other users' public lists:
+3. For a user viewing other users' the same procedure however only the   "Clone" option is displayed for the list instead of "Edit" button.
-   - Click on the list title in the "Other Lists" section.
-This will display the list items on a separate page.
-   - To return to the previous pages, use the browser's back button.

 ### Item management
-All items are associated with a list and can be added either by creating them or by cloning other lists and their items.
+All items are associated with a list can be added either by creating them or by cloning other lists and their items.
 Moreover, users have the ability to rename and delete items.
 Each item in a list owned by the logged-in user can be marked as 'done' or 'not done' (when the checkbox is not checked).
 The owner of an item has full editing access to it.
 For public lists (the "other lists" section), a logged-in user can only view the items in these lists.